 I’m sure you know exactly what I mean!

-This bunch included 14 students reading below grade level, and through my assessments I came to realize that this group of low readers were not struggling with phonological awareness problems, but rather self-regulation and a serious lack of respect and caring for others.
+My class this year included 14 students reading below grade level, and through my assessments I came to realize that this group of low readers were not struggling with phonological awareness problems, but rather self-regulation, and a serious lack of respect and caring for others.
 The two things are completely connected.

 How can you learn to read when you can’t sit still or focus on a book for more than 3 seconds?
 Or when every interaction with peers is misinterpreted and filled with conflict?